ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Artificer/Artificer.md

 _Source: Eberron: Rising from the Last War_

 You can make an artificer quickly by following these suggestions.
 First, put your highest ability score in Intelligence, followed by Constitution or Dexterity.
-Second, choose the [guild artisan](/3-Content/Compendiums/backgrounds/guild-artisan.md) background.
+Second, choose the [Guild Artisan](/3-Content/Compendiums/backgrounds/guild-artisan.md) background.

 #### Optional Rule: Multiclassing